borbware/unity-basics-course/project-management/1-git-basics.md

 ## `git add`

-* Pushing a file to GitHub from your local machine is a three-phase process
+* Uploading changes to GitHub from your local machine is a three-phase process
 * The first phase is ***staging*** with `git add`:
   * The command `git add readme.md` stages the file `readme.md`
   * After doing it, `git status` tells this: